bodgity/wandb/README.md

-# W&B Terraform Infrastructure
+# W&B Deployment

+**Summary:** This is a simple deployment designed to mimic an example of a customer deployment of **Weights & Biases (W&B)** on AWS.
+It provisions core infrastructure using Terraform, deploys W&B via EKS and ArgoCD, and demonstrates how W&B components interact in a production-like environment.

 This repository contains Terraform configurations for deploying Weights & Biases (W&B) on AWS using EKS.

 ## Architecture

-- **bootstrap-state/**: Creates S3 bucket for Terraform remote state storage.
+- **bootstrap-state**: Creates S3 bucket for Terraform remote state storage.
-- **long-lived-infra/**: Provisions core infrastructure (VPC, EKS, ACM, RDS, S3, Load Balancer Controller, ArgoCD).
+- **long-lived-infra**: Provisions core infrastructure (VPC, EKS, ACM, RDS, S3, Load Balancer Controller, ArgoCD).
-- **app-of-apps/**: ArgoCD Application definitions that orchestrate deployment of W&B components.
+- **app-of-apps**: ArgoCD Application definitions that orchestrate deployment of W&B components.
-- **charts/**: Helm charts and Kubernetes manifests for W&B operator and server.
+- **charts**: Helm charts and Kubernetes manifests for W&B operator and server.

 ## Prerequisites